Jaynabergman/WETO_ddRAD/README.md

 - **Sequencing Info:** Paired-end sequencing on an Illumina NovaSeq 6000 at Centre d’expertise et de service Génome Québec at McGill University in Montreal, QC
 <br>

-- **Number of individuals sequenced:** 48 (inclusive of one positive control - i.e. replicates, and two negative control).
-45 unique individuals.
+- **Number of individuals sequenced:** 46 (inclusive of one positive control - i.e. replicate).
+Plus 2 negative controls.
 - **Number of sites:** 39 breeding sites
 - **Range of individuals per site:** 1 to 5 (one site with 3 individuals, one with 5 individuals)
 <br>